orisai/scheduler/docs/README.md

 ### After job event

-Executes after job finish
+Executes after a job finishes.

 - has [JobInfo and JobResult](#job-info-and-result) available as a parameter
-- executes even if job failed with an exception
+- executes even if the job failed with an exception

 ```php
 use Orisai\Scheduler\Status\JobInfo;